 Well-Known Examples

-- International Maritime Organization (IMO) Standards: Regulations like SOLAS ensure global navigation safety.
+- International Maritime Organization (IMO) Standards: Regulations like SOLAS ensure global navigation Safety.

 - Global Positioning System (GPS): Widely used in modern marine navigation for real-time positioning.